The Voice of the Philippines season 2: Spoiler issue

 Several users from Facebook and Twitter were blocked by the social management team of the show after several spoilers of The Battles' winners were posted online.
 This incident made Salonga furious and disappointed.

 Joniver Robles' departure from the show

-After the last episode of the Knockouts that aired last January 19, Mañalac announced that Joniver Robles was replaced by Rita Martinez after the former decided to withdraw from the show due to personal reasons.
+After the last episode of the Knockouts that aired last January 19, Mañalac announced that Joniver Robles was replaced by Rita Martinez after the former decided to withdraw from the show for personal reasons.
 However, in a post of Robles via his Facebook account, he stressed that he never knew about his status until he saw the episode.
 Due to this, lots of speculation arose online regarding Robles' removal from the show.
 Salonga was asked about the issue but decided to not comment.
 She further stated that she was not the proper person to be asked since it was not her team that was involved.

 Television ratings

 Television ratings for the second season of The Voice of the Philippines on ABS-CBN were gathered from two major sources – AGB Nielsen and Kantar Media.
 AGB Nielsen's survey ratings were gathered from Mega Manila households, while Kantar Media's survey ratings were gathered from urban and rural households all over the Philippines.

 Based from the data gathered by Kantar Media, the second season was the sixth most watched show in February 2015, garnering an average viewership of 24.4%.